aslanqwe/Graduate-work/README.md

-# Do web-site with using Django framework
+# Doing web-site with using Django framework